-Last week, I presented him with a plate which had a microdot of cucumber and a slither of greenery and he promptly burst into tears.
+Last week, I presented him with a plate which had a salad consisting of a microdot of cucumber and a slither of greenery and he promptly burst into tears.
 Hamster-boy will eat fruit till it comes out of his ears but we have got into the bad habit of designing meals around what he may, or may not consume.
-This makes meal planning nigh on impossible unless we eat pizza or curly pasta on rotation.
+This makes meal planning for our fussy eaters nigh on impossible unless we eat pizza or curly pasta on rotation.

 |A temporary lull in tea time hostilities

 I watched the BBC’s Eat Well For Less programme recently which featured various families and looks at how they can reduce their shopping bills whilst not compromising on the taste and quality of their food.
 I was transfixed not by the advice being handed out (although I recognise I have a weakness for a BOGOF and yellow stickers call to me from miles away), but by how the children ATE ALL THEIR FOOD.
-Not only did the kids eat but they managed to do so in about 30 minutes - not the hourly endurance test the Husband and I have to sit through.
+They were not fussy eaters.

 The Husband finds it equally hard to deal with and after half an hour of cajoling, threatening and pleading, resorts to shouting “eat, eat” like a malfunctioning robot.
 I caught the kids shouting “eat, eat” at one another behind our backs the other day which adds fuel to the Husband’s suspicion that, as usual, we are being “royally played”.

 Still, I’m not giving in.
-I have just bought Nadia Sawalha’s “Fabulous Family Food” and will be trying out old fashioned cottage pie (Ieuan hates mashed potato – go figure) and other family favourites because our current family menu plan is duller than a rainy bank holiday Monday.
+I have just bought Nadia Sawalha’s “Fabulous Family Food” and will be trying out old-fashioned cottage pie (Ieuan hates mashed potato – go figure) and other family favourites because our current family menu plan is duller than a rainy bank holiday Monday.